Koredotcom/docs/docs/xo/apis/automation/export-batch-test-suite.md

 # Export Batch Test Suite API

 To export the test cases of a given Batch Test Suite and get a link to download the file once the export is completed.
+This API supports exporting test cases created through file upload.
+It doesn’t support exporting test data added manually to the batch test suite.

 <table>
   <tr>